-Since before agricultural civilization, humans have used plants for their special properties – to nourish and heal, to harm and to poison.
+Long before agricultural civilization, humans were using plants for their special properties – to nourish and heal, to harm and to poison.
 The earliest written compilations of plants can be traced back to the second millennium BC, with early traditions in Egypt, Mesopotamia, China and India.
 In Greco-Roman antiquity, the Athenian, Theophrastus (c.
 371 – c.
 287 BC), a contemporary of Aristotle and Plato, is often considered the father of botany; his Historia Plantarum (‘Enquiry into Plants’) proving influential right through to the Italian Renaissance.
 Books dedicated to describing herbs and plants and their properties and uses are known as herbals.
 Such books proved popular with doctors and apothecaries throughout the entire Middle Ages.

 The very first printed herbal is De viribus herbarum carmen (‘On the Powers of Herbs’) printed by Arnaldus de Bruxella in Naples in 1477.
 Arnaldus is rather unusual in that he printed all of his books in one of two roman fonts.
 His second roman, used in this Latin herbal is rather distinctive and, in my opinion, thoroughly charming, despite the overall too-tight letter-spacing and inconsistencies in the height of capitals.
 Likewise, Conrad von Megenberg’s Buch der Natur, printed in Augsburg by Johann Bämler and dated October 30, 1475, is for the most part, unillustrated (with the exception of a full-page woodcut of various plants on folio 224v).
 Moreover, Megenberg’s Buch der Natur, as the title suggests, is not restricted to plant life.